Electric bicycle: 1990s to present day

-Classes
+In the 2010s electric bicycles attracted considerable traction in Europe led by government policies and environmental awareness encouraging sustainable technologies.
+Some countries such as Germany and Netherlands turned into significant e-bikes markets with the aim to reduce urban congestion and carbon emissions.
+Moreover, the evolution of lithium-ion battery (Li-ion) technology contributed to e-bikes adoption.
+They provided faster charging times, lighter weight and longer range in order to make e-bikes more efficient and practical for daily use.

+Definition and classes

+As of 2025 many countries do not have quality standards for ebikes, rules about who can ride them and where, or even a clear legal definition of what they are.

 E-bikes are classed according to the power that their electric motor can deliver and the control system, i.e., when and how the power from the motor is applied.
-Also the classification of e-bikes is complicated as much of the definition is due to legal reasons of what constitutes a bicycle and what constitutes a moped or motorcycle.
+Also the classification of e-bikes is complicated as much of the definition is due to the legality of what constitutes a bicycle and what constitutes a moped or motorcycle.
 As such, the classification of these e-bikes varies greatly across countries and local jurisdictions.

 Despite these legal complications, the classification of e-bikes is mainly decided by whether the e-bike's motor assists the rider using a pedal-assist system or by a power-on-demand one.
 Definitions of these are as follows: